 Pelican Plunge is a 2,400 sq. ft. waterpark platform moored just offshore from the main beach so you have to swim out to use it.
 It has two flume slides including a covered tunnel.
 Watch out for the giant bucket dump!
-Minimum height is 38 inches and those under 48 inches must wear a life vest (provided).
+The minimum height is 38 inches and those under 48 inches must wear a life vest (provided).

 Non-stop entertainment and music is found at the Gazebo with a resident DJ spinning island music.
-Join in basketball competitions, ping-pong tournaments, foosball and pool tables in the shady pavilion.
+Join in basketball competitions, ping-pong tournaments, foosball, and pool tables in the shady pavilion.

 Parents can enjoy some child-free time by making use of the Scuttle Cove supervised activities for children aged 3 to 12.
 They offer the same fun as the onboard Oceaneer Club and Lab.
 Teens aged 14-17 have their own Teen Hideout.

-The on-board Spa moves beachside during your day at Castaway Cay.
+The onboard Spa moves beachside during your day at Castaway Cay.
 Enjoy a relaxing beach massage in a shady cabana within sight and sound of the waves.
 Other services include hair braiding.

-Castaway Cay has two colorful stores selling essentials, beach toys, hats, handicrafts and souvenirs that you won’t find anywhere else (even on-board!).
+Castaway Cay has two colorful stores selling essentials, beach toys, hats, handicrafts, and souvenirs that you won’t find anywhere else (even on-board!).

 Boat rentals are available from Gil’s Fins and Boats.
-Choose a paddle-boat or aqua bike and work off your lunch or go exploring in a kayak.
+Choose a paddle boat or aqua bike and work off your lunch or go exploring in a kayak.
 For the more adventurous, go parasailing and enjoy a bird’s eye view of the island.